kendoodoo/tuberepair-python/README.md

+# NOTICE NOTICE!!!
+check new branch. i have dev'd again.
 # Notice
 This repository has stopped development and acts as a reference ONLY.
 Due to burnout and pressures from the LegacyJailbreak community, I have lost interest and no longer care about it.